SysKitTeam/CED/README.md

 1. You will be prompted for a password to secure the private key three times.
 Enter a password of your choice.
 1. Then enter the following command to create the .pfx file.
 After the –pi switch, enter the password you chose. `pvk2pfx -pvk "YourKeyName.pvk" -spc "YourKeyName.cer" -pfx "YourKeyName.pfx" -pi password-entered-in-previous-step`
 1. You can verify that the certificate has been created by looking in the current directory in the Visual Studio command prompt.
-1. In many cases you will need the thumbprint of the certificate you just provisioned
- * Fire up PowerShell shell and type the following: `Get-ChildItem -path cert:\LocalMachine\My | Where Subject -eq "CN=YourKeyName"`
- * Save the thumbprint value
 1. Make sure you have your certificate, thumbprint and password to the safe place!
 1. Import the created certificate in .pfx format to the **Local Machine** store in the **My** store name on your machine.
 To get to the management console:
  * Click Start, type **mmc** in the Search programs and files box, and then press ENTER.